A Computational Method to Calculate the Exact Solution for Acoustic Scattering by Fluid Spheroids: Routines' sintaxis

 In order to illustrate and clarify the routines' operation, an example session is presented.
 First, the routines are loaded through the {\it inclusion} of the main script, i.e.

-Therefore, the routines are in the workspace and it is now possible, for example, to calculate the far-field pattern $|f_\infty|$ in the liquid case for a prolate spheroid.
+Therefore, the routines are in the workspace and it is now possible, for example, to calculate the far-field pattern $|f_\infty|$ in the fluid case for a prolate spheroid.
 This is accomplished with the command

 The pattern is saved in a file called \texttt{Out.Pattern.dat} within the current directory.
 The data format in this file is: angle (in radians) and absolute value of the $f_\infty$ (in arbitrary length units compatible with the ones used for $a, b, k$).
 The computing elapsed time is strongly dependent on the computer's speed and the parameters set in the AGD software.
 All the provided scripts save the results in the same file so that the content is overwritten each time.
 Scripts output can be plotted with any plotting software (In particular, the plots in this work were made using MATLAB and Gnuplot).